Talking about a website audit, it’s important to consider that there are approximately 400 million active websites on the World Wide Web today.

 Creating a speed-optimized, secure, accessible, and responsive website is better left to the professionals.
 We recommend hiring a web design agency or web design services to do the job right.

-Alright, now that we’ve discussed the key characteristics that qualify a website as ‘good’, let’s explore how you can achieve this and most importantly, maintain your website.
+Alright, now that we’ve discussed the key characteristics that qualify a website as ‘good’, let’s explore how you can achieve this and most importantly, maintain it.

 Maintaining a Website